JZumun/setPhotoset/README.md

 Basic Usage
 -----------
-The general format of `jzmn.setPhotoset` is shown below:
+The general format of `setPhotoset` is shown below:
 ```javascript
 setPhotoset(element,userOptions,grouping)
 ```